hackingmaterials/rocketsled/README.md

     graph(input_dict, n_runs=25, fw_password='2016-08-17')
 ```

+Awesome!
+We made it all the way through!
+Modifying these files to your needs to run your own task.
+For an example, see
+Tutorial 2.
 ## Tutorial 2: Running your own optimization
+__This tutorial is meant to provide a step-by-step method for running your own optimizations, following along a different
+example__

 ##Tutorial 3: Using ManageDB to get useful information from your optimizations
-TurboWorks keeps a separate Mongo databse from FireWorks in order to quickly and easily see the inputs and outputs from optimizations.
+TurboWorks keeps a separate Mongo database from FireWorks in order to quickly and easily see the inputs and outputs from optimizations.
 The class that handles several key TurboWorks DB functions is `ManageDB` in `manage_DB.py`
 * `__init__`: Specifies the database you'd like to use
   example: `manageDB = ManageDB(hostname='my_host',portnum=12345, dbname='My_custom_TW_DB', collection='My_custom_TW_collection')`
 * `nuke_it`: deletes the entire collection specified during the `ManageDB` object's creation